hobbes7878/data-driven-journalism/week-5-feb.-15.md

 ##### Positional references

-As a shortcut, you can use a positional reference to the column in the SELECT statement in the GROUP BY:
+As a shortcut, you can use a positional reference to the column in the SELECT statement in the GROUP BY clause:

 ```sql
 SELECT